SlicerMorph/Tutorials/MALPACA/MALPACA.md

 * In the “Source model(s)” entry (yellow), select the folder that contains the templates (ply format).
   * **If you are uncertain about which specimens to be used as templates, you may use the accompanied k-means multi-template selection method (see [kmeans templates selection tutorial](https://github.com/SlicerMorph/Tutorials/blob/main/MALPACA/K-means_templates_selection.md)).**
   * If you have used the K-means method to select templates, you can select the dirctory that contains the output templates.
 * In the “Source landmarks” entry (green), select the folder that contains the manual landmark files for the selected templates.
-The file names of the template model and landmark files must be identical. **The format of the landmark files should be either 'fcsv' or 'mrk.json'.**
+The file names of the template model and landmark files must be identical. **The format of the landmark files should be either 'mrk.json' or 'fcsv'.
+The 'mrk.json' format is recommended.**
-* In the “Target model directory” entry (dark grey), select the folder that contains .ply files of the target meshes.
-These are the specimens to be landmarked by MALPCA.
+* In the “Target model directory” entry (dark grey), select the folder that contains the target models (ply format).
+These are the specimens that will be landmarked by the MALPACA pipeline.
-* In the “Target output landmark directory” (light blue), select the folder for MALPACA output.
+* In the “Target output landmark directory” (light blue), select the folder for storing the MALPACA output landmark files (mrk.json format) of the target specimens.

 ### Step 3.
-Click the `Run auto-landmarking` button (red arrow) to execute MALPACA.
+Click the `Run auto-landmarking` button (red arrow) to execute the MALPACA pipeline.
 Slicer may appear to be in a “no response” condition.
 This is because the MALPACA is executing, so do not forcing closing the Slicer program.

 <p align="center">